ecspinola/github-slideshow/_posts/0000-01-02-ecspinola.md

 layout: slide
 title: "Welcome to our GitHub training slide!"
 ---
-My firts GitHub file.
+My firt GitHub file.
-Use the left arrow to go back!My firt GitHub file.
+Use the left arrow to go back!

+This is my awesome slide.